 Blanchet's high school includes approximately 225 students in grades 9 through 12.
 High school students have their own cafeteria and locker areas located in the Charles E. Lee Student Center.
 High school classes are located throughout the entire Blanchet campus including the main building and science wing.

-Blanchet's mid high consists of approximately 150 students in grades 6-8.
-Blanchet's mid high is housed in the same school building as the high school, but is physically separated from the high school classrooms.
+Blanchet's mid-high consists of approximately 170 students in grades 6-8.
+Blanchet's mid-high is housed in the same school building as the high school but is physically separated from the high school classrooms.

-Mid high students have their own cafeteria and locker areas, and the majority of their classes are located in the hallways adjacent to the "mid high commons."
-Mid high students have their own student government, activities and yearbook.
-Mid high students interact with the high school for all-school events, such as Masses and assemblies.
+Mid-high students have their own cafeteria and locker areas, and the majority of their classes are located in the hallways adjacent to the "mid-high commons."
+Mid-high students have their own student government and activities.
+Mid-high students interact with the high school for all-school events, such as Masses and assemblies.